-The Virtual Network Computing (VNC) is a graphical desktop sharing system that uses the Remote Frame Buffer protocol (RFB) to remotely control another computer.
-It transmits the keyboard and mouse updates back in the other direction, over a network.
+Virtual Network Computing (VNC) is a graphical desktop-sharing system that uses the Remote Frame Buffer protocol (RFB) to remotely control another computer.
+It transmits the keyboard and mouse events from one computer to another, relaying the graphical screen updates back in the other direction, over a network.

-Vnc-based connections are usually faster (require less network bandwidth) then X11 applications forwarded directly through ssh.
+VNC-based connections are usually faster (require less network bandwidth) than X11 applications forwarded directly through SSH.

-Local VNC password should be set before the first login.
-Do use a strong password.
+VNC server password should be set before the first login.
+Use a strong password.

-To access VNC a local vncserver must be started first and also a tunnel using SSH port forwarding must be established.
+To access VNC, a remote VNC Server must be started first and a tunnel using SSH port forwarding must be established.

-You should start by choosing your display number.
-To choose free one, you should check currently occupied display numbers - list them using command:
+Start by choosing your display number.
+To choose a free one, you should check currently occupied display numbers - list them using the command:

-Your situation may be different so also choose of your number may be different.
-Please choose and use your own display number accordingly!
+Your situation may be different so the choice of your number may differ, as well.
+Choose and use your own display number accordingly!

-Start your VNC server on choosen display number (61):
+Start your remote VNC server on the chosen display number (61):

-Check whether VNC server is running on choosen display number (61):
+Check whether the VNC server is running on the chosen display number (61):

 Another way to check it:

 The VNC server runs on port 59xx, where xx is the display number.
-So, you get your port number simply as 5900 + display number, in our example 5900 + 61 = 5961.
-Another example for display number 102 is calculation of TCP port 5900 + 102 = 6002 but be aware, that TCP ports above 6000 are often used by X11.
-Please, calculate your own port number and use it instead of 5961 from examples below!
+To get your port number, simply add 5900 + display number, in our example 5900 + 61 = 5961.
+Another example for display number 102 is calculation of TCP port 5900 + 102 = 6002, but note that TCP ports above 6000 are often used by X11.
+Calculate your own port number and use it instead of 5961 from examples below.

 Linux/Mac OS Example of Creating a Tunnel¶

-Issue the following command to check the tunnel is established (note the PID 2022 in the last column, you'll need it for closing the tunnel):
+Issue the following command to check the tunnel is established (note the PID 2022 in the last column, it is required for closing the tunnel):

 Or on Mac OS use this command: